KaungHtetSan21/kaunghtetsan_portfolio/README.md

-# 💼 Kaung Htet San — Portfolio Project
+# 💼 Kaung Htet San — Portfolio

 ## 👋 About Me
 Hi!
 I'm **Kaung Htet San**, a Computer Science graduate from the **University of Computer Studies, Hinthada**.